Discover Swiss Financial Secrets That Maximize Your Money!

 Both services are quite transparent and look very honest.
 They both have a good level of security and safety for your assets.
 Finally, they both have an excellent reputation as well.

-Given the higher allocation to stocks and the lower fees, Finpension 3a is a better third pillar than VIAC.
+Given the lower fees, Finpension 3a is a better third pillar than VIAC.
 Finpension 3a is the new best third pillar in Switzerland!
 However, VIAC is only slightly worse and is still a great option.

 If you want more details, I have an entire article about VIAC vs Finpension 3a.